alexander-shvets/vuex-nuxt-example/README.md

 $ npm run deploy
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For detailed explanation on how things work, check out the [nuxt documentation](https://nuxtjs.org).

 ## Directories